Published on June 09, 2020

 Active Listening Masterclass

 The way to become a better listener is to practice "active listening."
-This is where you make a conscious effort to hear not only the words that another person is saying but, more importantly, try to understand the complete message being sent.
+This is where you make a conscious effort to not only hear the words another person is saying but, more importantly, try to understand the complete message being sent.

 This 3-hour masterclass allows you to understand: